-Use only the replacement batteries listed.
+Use only the replacement batteries listed below.
 The unit may not operate properly with other batteries.
 Never use rechargeable batteries since they may not provide a constant charge.

-Your smoke alarm requires one standard 9V battery.
-The following batteries are acceptable as replacements: Eveready (Energizer) #522, #1222, #216; Duracell #MN1604; Gold Peak #1604P, #1604S; Rayovac 1604, D1604.
-You may also use a Lithium battery like the Ultralife U9VL-J for longer service life between battery changes.
+Models SA90B and SA90C Only: Your smoke alarm requires one standard 9V battery.
+The following batteries are acceptable as replacements: Eveready #216, (Energizer) #522, #1222; Duracell #MN1604; Gold Peak #1604P, #1604S; Rayovac 1604, D1604.